amiralishd/Bingo-Simulator/README.md

 # Bingo-Simulator

-In this script, I tried to simulate a number of random plays of Bingo to see what the chances are for each card to win and verify that there is no preference between them.
-I also checked my simulated results with the ones from theoritical approach.
-Please feel free to probe the Jupyter Notebook file.
+In this script, I simulated a number of random plays of Bingo to examine the winning chances of different cards and verify that there is no preference between any of them.
+I also checked my simulated results with the theoritical results.
+Feel free to probe the Jupyter Notebook file.

-I hope my friends Maryam, Maral, Setare, Nasser and Soheil believe now that it was only by chance that I won the game twice in row that night :D
+I hope my friends see now that I'm not a cheater and simply happened to win twice in row :D